Archive-42/nov-static/FrontEndJobPrep-master/EXTRA/DIRECTORY/week-10/test-prep/W10-Study-Guide/W10-LOs/W10-LOs-empty.md

 ### Portfolio Quality (Not directly assessed)
 1. Recall the items recruiters are most interested in
 2. Explain aspects of a good looking Web application
-3. Identify App Academy's expectations of your projects for after you graduate
+3. Identify WebDevHub's expectations of your projects for after you graduate
 4. Practice good code hygiene when making projects live

 ### RDBMS and Database Entities